See where it all began and immerse yourself in the history and origins of the Games. Read on for what to do in Olympia

 What to see in Olympia, Greece

 There are a number of sites and museums located in Olympia.
 The Archaeological Museum of Olympia, the Archaeological Site itself, the Museum of the History of the Olympic Games in Antiquity and the Museum of the History of Excavations in Olympia.
 Immersing yourself in the history and ruins is one of the best things to do in Olympia in Greece.
 Tickets are €12 (€6 for children) and covers your entry to all sites; you can purchase your ticket in person or online here.

-Their operating hours all vary depending on the time of year and last admission is 20 minutes before the end of visiting hours, check the Ministry of Culture’s website for up-to-date information.
+Their operating hours all vary depending on the time of year and last admission is 30 minutes before the end of visiting hours, check this page for details.

 Here’s my biggest tip for visiting Olympia, head to the site after 2/3 PM after all of the tour buses are gone so that you can avoid the crowds!
 This also means that there will be plenty of empty parking spots so you don’t have to wait around for people to exit.